ManiaciaChao/yatm/docs/DevtoolsProtocol.md

 Launch WeChat with command line argument `-remote-debugging-port=<PORT>` (using port 8000 for example).

+**No longer working for WeChat 3.2.1 and above.** Go find an out-dated version plz :)

 ### Wine

 Basically the same as Windows, but you have to find out the right file to edit.